 3. If after chasing toddlers who have split up and running in opposite directions to neighbouring campsites and on service roads, you let the three one year olds play in the car while you set up the tent, expect chaos afterwards in the form of squashed food, tissue boxes deconstructed, random bags pulled out and the contents scattered throughout the car, every light and windscreen wiper and gadget to be fiddled with.
 (But on the positive, you will have somewhere to sleep that night.)

+3. The children will not want to sleep at night.
+You on the other hand will be so exhausted by the days proceedings that every muscle will be craving sleep.
 4. The children will examine the neighbouring campsites.
 The neighbours may not be friendly.
 They may reposition their tent to have minimal contact with you.
 Hypothetically speaking of course.
 Cough.
 Cough.
+5. After a night with very little sleep, you will be woken extremely early in the morning.
+6. You will need to pack up the tent.

 Expect all the same problems you encountered erecting the tent in the first place.
 Until you decide to have one parent pack up the campsite and another parent supervise the playground.
 God bless the husband who packs up the overnight dwelling.
 God bless the mother who had the patience to entertain five over tired bodies.

+Pros.
+1. It is cheap.
 2. You are able to go away when you hadn’t booked accommodation at the start of the school holidays and there is nothing affordable left in the region.
+3. The kids love it.
+(And are totally unaware of the first six points.)
+4. You prove to the husband that camping with five children, especially young triplets, is very difficult.

 And if you are considering to triplet toddlers camping, I thought I really share some hints with you.
 Even though IF I were to do it again, I would need a ton of hints myself.
 But nevertheless, here is what I did learn.